StuChapman/BD-MS-Project-Cave-du-Vins/README.md

 I then blended the 2 bits of code together to upload the user selected image to a static folder, then upload the image from the static folder to the cloud.

 This didn't feel like the most elegant of solutions, but it is effective.

+## Additional Features post Testing
+Following user testing with my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) and my friend [Magoo](https://www.facebook.com/carlos.fandango.56232), I added the following features...

+1. A [Bootstrap](https://getbootstrap.com/) Carousel showing 3 randomly selected wines, with image to start the user's browsing journey.
+2. A My Profile page for individual users to see the wines they have:
+    * Added
+    * Contributed to the Tasting Notes of
+    I also redesigned how wines could be edited and deleted using these views.
+    (Note: user:admin can view/edit and delete all wines).
+3. A wine "recommended" (randomly selected) if the user creates a search that returns zero documents.
+4. A timestamp on Tasting Notes.
+5. An 'Edit own wines' feature.

 ## Deployment